utpal-singh/SAnTex/paper.md

 4. Incorporation of the effect of melt on seismic properties through a nonlinear peridotite melting curve between solidus and liquidus [@mckenzie_volume_1988:1988].
 Alternatively, the user can input a melt fraction of their choice.

 # Package Summary
-SAnTex allows for (Fig. 2):
+SAnTex allows for (Fig. 1):

-1. Processing of EBSD data: Facilitates the processing and cleaning of EBSD data, calculating orientation distribution functions, pole density functions, and inverse pole figures.
+1. Processing of EBSD data: Facilitates the processing and cleaning of EBSD data, calculating orientation distribution functions, pole density functions, and inverse pole figures[@johnstone_density-based_2020:2020].
 2. Tensor operations: Tensor conversions between Voigt matrix and full stiffness tensors, as well as rotations based on euler angles.
 3. Material analysis: SAnTex provides a catalogue of minerals to calculate seismic properties of a given composition.
 Users can load the catalogue and either utilise the phases of interest for EBSD-determined phase abundances or they can assume a modal mineral composition.
 4. Calculation of Seismic Anisotropy: Performs calculations of seismic anisotropy at a range of pressure and temperature conditions (Pressure: 0 GPa to 13 GPa, Temperature: 300 K to 2000 K), with visualisation capabilities in interactive 2D and 3D plots.